Where Neighbors Become Friends

 Alan worked in almost all divisions of the multinational company, even applying mathematical methods to advertising.

 He was among the first with P&G to have an assignment in the advertising department.
-He worked as an assistant brand man when Gain detergent had its national expansion, and his job “was to figure out how my technology might be useful to people in that part of the business.”
+He worked as an assistant brand manager when Gain detergent had its national expansion, and his job was to figure out how his technology might be useful to people in that part of the business.

 And they thought it was successful.
 I went on sales training for five months leading into that.”